skip to main content

 How can I tell if the baby is getting enough milk?

-• Feeds at least six times in 24 hours during the first month of life
+• At least 6 feeds every 24 hours in the first month

 What if I have to stop nursing for some reason?

 To use a breast pump, follow these steps.
-There are many types of breast pumps you can buy.
+There are many types of breast pumps available for purchase.
 Your hospital can recommend a breast pump to use (some may even sell or rent them).
 Whichever type you choose, always:

 • Read the instructions carefully.

-• Wash your hands and cleanse your breast with clean water and dry.
+• Wash your hands and cleanse your breasts with clean water, and dry them.

 • Get comfortable and relax.
 Think about the baby.

 • Massage your breast from the chest wall to the nipple with the flat of the hand.
-Use your fingertips to massage in circles from the full area toward the nipple
+Use your fingertips to massage in small circles from the entire area, moving toward the nipple.

 • Begin pumping (it should NOT hurt).